bluemoosegoose/Build-a-Custom-MacOS-Dock/README.md

 1. Download and install the latest version of dockutil: https://github.com/kcrawford/dockutil/releases
 2. Upload the package to Jamf Pro (i.e.. “dockutil-3.0.2.pkg”)
 3. Create a bash script that will utilize the dockutil binary: See "BuildtheDock.sh" in the repository.
-4. After modifying the script to create a custom dock for your needs, name it “BuildtheDock.sh”
+4. Feel free to modify lines 19+ to create your own custom dock.
+Keep the file name “BuildtheDock.sh”
-5. Use Jamf Composer to create a .pkg of that script and name it “BuildtheDockScript.pkg”
+6. Use Jamf Composer to create a .pkg of that script and name it “BuildtheDockScript.pkg”
-6. Upload “BuildtheDockScript.pkg” to Jamf Pro.
+7. Upload “BuildtheDockScript.pkg” to Jamf Pro.

 **Create a Launch Agent (.plist) that will run the above script when loaded**